gameboy333/space-os/README.md

 ## Credits
 @psyclownyt - URL encoding system/inspiration [Check out his own one!](https://github.com/PSYclownYT/scratch-os)\
 [Turbowarp](https://turbowarp.org/) - Used to create this project\
-All background images used go to their respective owners/copyright.
+All background images used go to their respective owners and copyright.